top of page

 March 2026

 Our dog population is now up to eight, and they're all big.
 We go through an awful lot of dog food.
-Poet is our latest addition, an Armenian Gampr puppy that has been growing like weeks.
+Poet is our latest addition, an Armenian Gampr puppy that has been growing like a weed.
 He's nearly as big as our Great Pyrenees and still has a ways to go.
 Still, he's a complete sweetheart and loves to play with our younger dogs.
 We have an old bee house at the ranch, built long ago and entirely of stone.
-Evidently there was an active beekeeping business here for a while,
+Evidently there was an active beekeeping business here for a while

 lostcreekranch